Setting with Air Tools with Harry Forster-Stringer

 - Spectacles or head visor (if required) to work on small details

 Who is this course designed for?

-Advanced: A practicing craftsperson looking to further an existing skill.
+- Advanced: A practicing craftsperson looking to further their existing setting skill.

 Can I receive financial support to access this course?

 We believe that talent should not be held back.
 Here at the Goldsmiths’ Centre, we are open, accessible and inclusive to all.
 Our Access Grants help anyone to build thriving creative careers, supporting jewellers, silversmiths and allied industry practitioners to access our training courses for free.